sharetribe/flex-docs/src/docs/background/how-to-integrate-3rd-party-payment-gateway/index.md

 ![alt_text](redirect-url-sequence.png "Redirect and return URL call sequence")

 The payment gateway appends data about the onboarding or payment result to the return URL query parameters.
 When it redirects the user to your application, you can read this data from the URL and store it for later use.
-You can use [the Marketplace API's update current user endpoint](https://www.sharetribe.com/api-reference/marketplace.html#update-user-profile) to store seller's onboarding status to current user's private data or the [Integration API to store payment status to transaction's metadata](https://www.sharetribe.com/api-reference/integration.html#update-transaction-metadata).
+You can use [the Marketplace API's update current user endpoint][marketplace-api-update-user-profile] to store seller's onboarding status to current user's private data or the [Integration API to store payment status to transaction's metadata][integration-api-update-transaction-metadata].

 #### **Example:** PayPal redirect after seller onboarding

-After successful seller onboarding, PayPal redirects the seller to the return URL and [loads the URL with the following query parameters](https://developer.paypal.com/docs/platforms/seller-onboarding/before-payment/#4-redirect-seller):
+After successful seller onboarding, PayPal redirects the seller to the return URL and [loads the URL with the following query parameters][paypal-redirect-seller]:

 * `merchantId`
 * `merchantIdInPayPal`